Wahomethegeek/Whatsapp_bot/README.md

 3. **Scan the QR Code**:

- -The script will open WhatsApp Web in a new Chrome window.
+ *The script will open WhatsApp Web in a new Chrome window.
- -Scan the QR code with your phone to log in to WhatsApp Web.
+ *Scan the QR code with your phone to log in to WhatsApp Web.

 4 **Automation**: